davebenson/doom4-walkthrough/README.md

 Climbing up you'll get to a 4-way shaft intersection:  directly in front and in back of you are each of the twin intakes.
 The in-game waypoint points you toward BFG Labs Lobby.
 The other direction has some armor if you need it.

 Proceed toward the in-game waypoint, to a lobby.
-This area has TWO green door: the big one directly in front of you with the waypoint, and a smaller door to the left housing Secret #3: Elite Guard #3.
+This area has TWO green door: the big one directly in front of you with the waypoint, and a smaller door to the left housing SECRET 8.3: ELITE GUARD 8.3.

 ## Mission 8: Fight:  The BFG Labs Access Hallway